 Allow me to introduce myself, my name is Claire and I’m a crafty soul who uses this blog to share the very best and most inspiring projects and articles possible!

 After discovering the craft world by accident, while I was studying at university, I kind of fell down the rabbit hole (so to speak) and I’ve absolutely LOVED learning as much as I possibly can about the craft projects I’m undertaking and the new skills awaiting.

 This blog is for women who want to be inspired and be part of a little community of crafters and craft bloggers**!

-**You don’t have to have a blog to join us but if you want one you should check out this post: 24 Reasons To Start That Super Awesome Blog You’ve Been Dreaming About!
+**You don’t have to have a blog to join us but if you want one you should check out our sister site with this tutorial how to create a blog in less than 5 minutes.

 I discovered the craft world back in 2007 through mixed media, art journaling and then scrapbooking.
 Thanks to Flickr (the Pinterest of its day for inspiration quests) I was led into this creative haven and I’ve loved every minute of it.

 For anyone who is unfamiliar with me my name is Claire (Why hello there) and I am the editor of Heart Handmade UK.
 I started HHM UK in 2009 when I was forced out of work by an illness that has basically left me housebound (I won’t get bogged down in specifics here but read on).